dojo/docs/developer/design/loader.rst

 in the context of a dependency vector given as an argument to the global AMD define function.
 In the descriptions below, the module being defined is termed the "reference module".

-We've already described require in xxx where we termed such a require a "context require".
+We've already described require in `Relative Module Identifiers`_ where we termed such a require a "context require".
 Recall it works just like global require except that it resolves relative module identifiers with respect to its reference module (also termed its context).
-Note carefuly, saying that context require has all the capabilities of global require, means just that: it holds all the methods and properties of global require.
+Note carefully, saying that context require has all the capabilities of global require, means just that: it holds all the methods and properties of global require.
 For example, the micro event API, require.on and require.signal, is also defined on any particular context require.
 The only differences are: